-I recently read a great post: “Are you a Moderator or an Abstainer, When Trying to Give Something Up?” over at The Happiness Project.
+I recently read a great post: "Are you a Moderator or an Abstainer, When Trying to Give Something Up?" over at Gretchen Rubin - The Happiness Project.

 Reading the post made me think about the implications on your weight loss efforts and how important it is to know yourself to be successful.

 According to the post, you're a moderatorif you:

 - find that occasional indulgence heightens your pleasure — and strengthens your resolve

 - get panicky at the thought of "never" getting or doing something

 And you're an abstainer if you: